top of page

 Search

-Staying Calm in a crisis.
+Staying Calm in a crisis:

-When the screacher hit the water, the thousands of pounds of Atlantic in it broke off the spinnaker sprit - an eight foot long aluminum "log" - at the pole was swinging between the two hulls like a battering ram.
+When the screaeher hit the water, the thousands of pounds of Atlantic in it broke off the spinnaker sprit - an eight foot long aluminum "log" - and now that metal log was swinging between the two hulls like a battering ram.
 So far, the tangle of lines around it had restrained it from causing any destruction, but with the current sea-state it was only a matter of time before it holed one or both of the bows.
-If that happened, there was a good chance the boat was going down.
-It was clear that the first priority was stabilizing the sprit and then getting it strapped down on deck.
+One hull being holed would not be good.
+But two hulls holed would be very, very bad, and if that happened there was a good chance the boat would go down.

 Through the miracle of Starlink, I was able to research welders in Horta (our first destination in the Azores), send him pictures and measurements, and two days after we landed in Horta the sprit was back on and better than new.
 (We had him add some reinforcements.)